Skip to content

 The Oats

-I love using rolled oats to make my oatmeal, whether it’s hot oats or overnight oats, because they soak up the liquid you use so easily.
-Plus, the result is a thick, creamy oatmeal that is so delicious!
-However, if you prefer to use steel-cut oats, feel free to use them for this recipe!
-Just keep in mind that the final result may not have the ideal consistency that oatmeal made with rolled oats will have.
-For the liquid, I prefer using unsweetened vanilla almond milk for a little extra protein!
-However, any type of milk, dairy or non-dairy, will work for making these Banana Ginger Oats.
+I love using rolled oats to make my oatmeal, whether hot oats or overnight oats because they soak up the liquid you use so quickly.
+Plus, the result is a thick, creamy oatmeal that is so delicious.
+However, if you prefer steel-cut oats, feel free to use them for this recipe!
+Remember that the final result may have a different consistency than oatmeal made with rolled oats will have.
+For the liquid, I prefer unsweetened vanilla almond milk for extra protein.
+However, any milk, dairy or non-dairy, will work for making these Banana Ginger Oats.

 The Bananas

-The key to making these oats so thick and creamy is adding the bananas into the milk and oats while they are boiling over the stove!
-The bananas add a touch of natural sweetness to these oats while also combining all the ingredients together.
-I also love to garnish the finished oats with some bananas slices.
+The key to making these oats so thick and creamy is adding the bananas into the milk and oats while boiling over the stove!
+The bananas add a touch of natural sweetness to these oats while also combining all the ingredients.
+I also love to garnish the finished oats with some banana slices.

 While ginger is the star spice for these Banana Ginger Oats, I always love to toss in some additional spices or garnishes to add some extra flavors to the dish.
-My favorites to add are cinnamon and vanilla extra because the cinnamon provides additional health benefits and the vanilla extract adds some more natural sweetness without being too overpowering!
+My favorites to add are cinnamon and vanilla extra because the cinnamon provides other health benefits, and the vanilla extract adds some more natural sweetness without being too overpowering!

 If you’re looking for even more oat recipes, be sure to check out my Easiest Blueberry Coconut Oatmeal Bake and my Healthy Oatmeal Raisin Energy Bites.
 What’s your favorite way to enjoy oats?